 Washing inside out will also reduce the rubbing while washing.
 Gentle hand or machine washing will be better for it than dry cleaning or just throwing it in a normal wash cycle.

-How to I remove pilling from my cashmere?
+How do I remove pilling from my cashmere?

-Pills can be easily removed using a cashmere comb or garment bristle brush — never use a razor or scissors as you'll damage the fibres and make it worse.
+Pills can be easily removed using the Ms BROWN Wool & Cashmere Comb — never use a razor or scissors as you'll damage the fibres and make it worse.
 After washing, simply lie the garment flat and use the comb, brushing in one direction to gently remove pills.
 Your garment will look as brand new as the day your bought it after this process.

 Hi Susan, Thank you for your question.
 I love answering these!
 Best to turn your sweater right side back out for drying to help it keep it’s shape.
 Ideally lie on a towel to reduce chance of indent lines from the drying rack.
 Use your cashmere comb once the garment is completely dry.
 Sweaters are best stored folded on a shelf or in a drawer and hanging can cause it to be pulled out of shape by the weight of the garment.
 We actually have an article about this here https://msbrownstore.com/blogs/garment-care-guides/how-to-store-wool-and-cashmere-1but any further questions please don’t hesitate to reach out!